joeygrable94/gridinator/README.md

         internal.scss
         functions.scss
         mixins.scss
+        scale-modular.scss
     vendors/
         reset.scss
         normalize.scss
-        vendors/animate/animate.scss
+        animate/animate.scss
         color/
-            color-me-sass.scss
+            colors.scss
             blend-modes.scss
 ```

-### Base
+### build

-- the base foler is where you will configure your base and build your camp
+- the build foler is where you will configure your website and add a custom build
 - these files are essential for simple Gridinator implementations

 ### Components

-- think of Components as the CONTROLLERS that output the CSS styles configured in the base/config-base.scss and base/build-camp.scss files
+- think of Components as the CONTROLLERS that output the CSS styles configured in the build/config.scss and build/build.scss files
 - components contain foundational styles that are calculated using variables from the config file, and mixins or functions from the modules folder